abhatt00/WeatherPy_Python_API/README.md

 <img width=“500” alt=“” src="https://github.com/abhatt00/WeatherPy_Python_API/blob/master/Images/Perform_API_Calls_20200626_2.jpg">

-All the data from the second API call is stored into a new dataframe, "weather_df_2", which will be utilized to create new scattter plots.
+All the data from the second API call is stored into a new dataframe, "weather_df_2", which will be utilized to create new scatter plots.

 ## Latitude vs Temperature Plot